-Some conditions on this list are so severe they qualify for a “compassionate allowance,” meaning you are automatically qualified for SSDI.
-Other conditions on the list are recognized as causing a disability but still take extensive documentation to get approved.
+Some conditions on this list are so severe they qualify for a compassionate allowance, meaning you are automatically qualified for SSDI.
+Other conditions are recognized as causing a disability, but still take extensive documentation to get approved.

-There is a process for appealing your SSDI claim.
+Your attorney can help you appeal and challenge this denial for your SSDI claim.
 This process is every bit as complex as the original application and often an appeal will come under even more intense scrutiny.
-If you have already had your claim denied once, you should talk to a lawyer before you appeal it.

 For a free legal consultation with a social security disability lawyer serving Augusta, call 404-400-4000